blablack/fawnarevagh-kube/README.md

 ## Debug

-A Ubuntu pod can be created to debug from inside the cluster
+Ubuntu and Podman pods can be created to debug from inside the cluster.

+For example:
 ```
 kubectl apply -f ./debug_ubuntu_pod.yaml
 kubectl exec --stdin --tty ubuntu -- /bin/bash